Privacy Policy

 14. Automated decision-making and profiling

-The Service may include automated processes (e.g. automatic translation of text/documents using AI models, selection of settings based on a chosen translation profile).
+The Service may involve automated processes (e.g. automatic translation of text/documents using AI models, selection of settings based on the chosen translation profile).

-Such operations generally do not produce legal effects concerning you or similarly significantly affect you.
-If we implement processes that meet the thresholds of Article 22 GDPR (automated decisions with significant effects), we will provide separate information and required safeguards.
+As a rule, such operations do not produce legal effects concerning you or similarly significantly affect you.
+If we implement processes that meet the criteria of Article 22 GDPR (automated decisions with a significant impact), we will provide separate information and the required safeguards.

 15. Children's data

-The Service is not directed at children.
-If you are a parent/guardian and suspect a child has provided us with personal data without required consent, please contact us — we will take appropriate action.
+The Service is not intended for children.
+If you are a parent/guardian and suspect that a child has provided us with personal data without the required consent, please contact us - we will take appropriate action.

 16. Changes to the Privacy Policy and contact

-We may update the Privacy Policy to reflect changes to the Service, providers or legal requirements.
-The current version is published on this page together with the date of last update.
+We may update this Privacy Policy to reflect changes in the Service, providers or legal requirements.
+The current version is published on this page together with the last updated date.

-For privacy matters and to exercise your rights contact us at: privacy@smarttranslate.ai.
-For security we may request additional information to verify identity or authority to act on behalf of another person.
+For privacy matters and to exercise your rights, contact us at: privacy@smarttranslate.ai.
+For security reasons, we may ask for additional information to verify identity or authority to act on behalf of another person.